 I think my vote would be for starting with Rhus tox 6C since the itching is the chief complaint and I don’t know for sure that Staphysagria will address that.
 Why 6C?
 The 30C has been abused and might not work anymore or cause another aggravation.
 I’d rather try a potency the dog has not developed a tolerance or a hypersensitivity to; I don’t want to go too high because the dog might aggravate again.
 Always remember the rule: A striking improvement precludes further dosing, repeat if a relapse ensues.
 If there’s an aggravation, stop dosing; wait, an amelioration may follow.

 After a week of not scratching so much on 6C, this week Lena has gotten worse again and the bad smell has returned.
 I have not given the rhus tox on a regular basis as you said.
 I gave it on an “as needed” basis, basically a dose in the morning when she was really itchy.
 But now, Lena is itching almost constantly again.
 Should I start a regular dose, or leave her off it totally to see if she improves on her own?

-I told Rebecca to first try giving the 6C more often, and if that didn’t work, raise the potency to 7C.
+I told Rebecca to first try giving the 6C more often, since she had never tried giving it more than once a day, and if that didn’t work, “plus” the bottle to 7C.

 Here is the last update I received from Rebecca: